coenfuse/devops/lamina/plugins/inputs/mqtt/readme.md

     # This logger will be using the Lamina's root logger and will dump its
     # output to same Stream / File as mentioned in the root logger.
 The level
     # mentioned here will be used for both File and Stream logging of data.
-    # The logging levels are same as the root logger's
+    # The available logging levels are same as for the root logger's
     # 0 - TRACE     [MOST DETAILED]
     # 1 - DEBUG
     # 2 - INFO